generalassembly-atx/presentations/README.md

 ### Create a README

 Create a README using Markdown.
-Markdown is a lightweight and easy way to format documentation for your project.
+[Markdown](https://guides.github.com/features/mastering-markdown/) is a lightweight and easy way to format documentation for your projects on GitHub.

 1. Create a file called **README.md** in the root of your project repository
 2. Include sections for: